tekhedd/bitwig-stage-control/README.md

 ## Goals

+### Implemented

  * Immediately seek to and load a specific performance configuration without touching the computer
  * Keys and controls should always control the current performance configuration, with no possibility of accidentally changing that.
  * Load Bitwig presets containing native and/or VST plugins
- * Send program change to VSTi plugins
+ * Send program change to VSTi plugins (using plugin)
- * Allow remote control using Program Change commands from MIDI IN
- * Stability and maintainability
  * Map controls to currently loaded macros as completely as possible
  * Always-on access to master volume.
- * Intelligent mapping of remaining controls to channel volumes?
+ * Intelligent mapping of remaining controls to plugin volumes

-Dreams:
+### Planned

+ * Allow remote control using Program Change commands from MIDI IN

+### Dreams

- * Find and load preset by name (via MIDI SYSEX messages?)
+ * Find and load preset by name (via MIDI SYSEX messages?
+Standalone app?)
  * Map songs to patches or sequence-of-patches

-## Strategy
+## Strategy: one large project with demand-loaded presets

-This design attempts to solve the problem by loading all possible configurations into a single project.
+This design loads all possible configurations into a single project.
 Presets are loaded into the first device in Track 1 by searching for specially-named presets.
-"Current program" is represented by an integer value stored in a User Control.
+"Current program" is also stored in a User Control for use in mappings.
 Each program maps to a dedicated group of 5 scenes for clip launching (configurable).

 Benefits:
  * Fast load time when switching patches